At Stewarts, we are committed to protecting your privacy. Set out below is an explanation of how we use your information.

 - To protect your vital interests or that of a third party if you or that third party are physically or legally incapable of giving consent

 - In the course of exercising or defending legal claims or proceedings

 - For our legitimate business interests or that of a third party

 Sharing your information

 We may need to disclose your information to third parties, including other lawyers and providers in order to perform the services you have requested.
 We may also share your information for the purposes of operating our business or during the course of a sale or merger; marketing; recruitment and employment; network and information security; improving service delivery and other legitimate purposes permitted by data protection laws.
-If we transfer your personal data outside the European Economic Area (EEA) we will ensure that we comply with relevant data protection laws.
+If we transfer your personal data outside the UK or the European Economic Area (EEA) we will ensure that we comply with relevant data protection laws.
 We ensure that any third party we share your personal data with will be bound to keep your information safe and confidential.
 We will have contractual arrangements in place that require the third party to comply with relevant data protection laws or we will seek your consent to transfer your information.
 We will also share your information with any party that you specifically request us to.

 Third parties may include: